 In time upper class Protestant, houses used cribs as a counterpart to Catholic's Christmas Cribs.

 decorated in time with candles and other items.
 However, the tree became popular in most homes after the German's

 placed them in military hospitals during the 1870s.
 This example impressed upon people the attraction of such

 trees, which then became mainstream.

+Christmas lights and decorations, such as Willow tree figurines can add to the Christmas spirit.
 The elegant designs stand up well with the clear lights and can really create a beautiful prospect for Christmas.

 We're all aware of the idea of kissing under the mistletoe, though where did the tradition come from?
 It seems Scandinavia, more than likely.
 There are a number of rules for mistletoe.

 It must not touch the ground when used as a Christmas decoration, though it may hang for the whole year and is used as a ward against bad look in the household.

 Kissing under the mistletoe is of Northern European origin and a man, or woman who meets under the plant are obliged to kiss.
 However, each time a berry must be plucked from the plant - when all the berries are picked the privilege ends.

 These are just an example of many Christmas traditions across the world, with many more set to be performed on December the 25th.